Welcome To My Blog

 • SHUT UP AND SING! – Particularly if you are doing a one song spot in an Open Mic situation…give us one line and let us hear your beautiful voice.
 ‘Nuff said.

 • I saw a show where the singer was incredible, the voice fantastic, the band to die for and I walked out of the show and asked my friend, “Why did I hate that show so much?
 It was fantastic but I’m leaving feeling angry.”
 My friend turned to me and said, “Arrogance!”
 Confidence is great but when it crosses a line of alienating or seemingly being self-congratulatory on stage, it’s off-putting.
+They are singing for themselves and not us the audience.

 • Do you really need that extra instrument?
 Consider the size of the room and the size (or limitations) of your voice and know that when a horn enters in and makes the audience jump, it’s not a good thing.

 • SONG LISTS – Ideally?
 Song title, writers listing who did lyrics and who did the music and whether it’s from a show or not.
 The year it was written is optional but appreciated.
-(Again, to view a tutorial on how to create a program, song list, press kit or ideas on how your postcard can help sell your show, visit Cabaret U.)

 Related